 The global TB diagnostics market has been classified based on the test type, end-user, and region.

-The TB diagnostics market has been segmented into nucleic acid testing (NAT), skin test / Mantoux test (TST), blood test/serology tests, SMEAR microscopy, cultured-based tests, and radiography tests, and others based on test type.
+The global market has been segmented into nucleic acid testing (NAT), skin test / Mantoux test (TST), blood test/serology tests, SMEAR microscopy, cultured-based tests, and radiography tests, and others based on test type.
 The nucleic acid testing (NAT) segment is expected to dominate the global market, and it is projected to reach USD 561.32 million by 2030, at a CAGR of 5.91% during the forecast period.

 Nucleic acid amplification has become a popular method for detecting and diagnosing Mycobacterium TB.
 Bacterial DNA (or ribosomal RNA transcribed into DNA) is enzymatically amplified and detected using a signal-generating probe with an appropriate reading device.
 Several enzymatic amplification techniques are also commercially accessible in markets around the world.
 PCR (polymerase chain reaction), TMA (transcription-mediated amplification), and SDA (strand displacement amplification) are some of the most commonly utilized methods.
 As this NAT method provides precise detection of tuberculosis, its adoption is likely to grow over the forecast period.